 What is it used for and how does it work?

-One use for Mifepristone is the termination of pregnancy under 49 days gestation.
+One use for Mifepristone is the termination of pregnancy up to 63 days gestation.
 In medicine, this is called medication abortion or medication termination.

 The hormone called progesterone sustains a pregnancy.
 Mifepristone works by blocking progesterone which causes